junxit/us-congress-bills-111/bill.md

 ## § 3.
 Designation of the Liberty Memorial At the National World War I Museum in Kansas City, Missouri, as the National World War I Memorial

 The Liberty Memorial at the National World War I Museum in Kansas City, Missouri, is hereby designated as the “National World War I Memorial”.
+No Federal funds may be used for the annual operation or maintenance of such Memorial.

 ## § 4.
 Commission on the Commemoration of the Centennial of World War I